 Q: How is the Dual Balanced Feedback Topology (DBFT) being used in this power amplifier different from the conventional design?

 A: A fully balanced amplifier will cancel out the noises and distortions picked up by the audio cables caused by electromagnetic interferences.
-The DBFT is a patented design that allows a vacuum tube power amplifier to be operated in a fully balanced condition, from the input stage to the output transformer.
+The DBFT is a patented design that allows a vacuum tube amplifier to be operated in a fully balanced condition, from the input stage to the output transformer.
 The dual feedback pairs operate to improve the linearity and balancing of every stage in the power amplifier by using only small amount of feedback.
 These cannot be achieved by using a single pair of feedback found in the conventional design.

-Q: Is this power amplifier phase non-inverting?
+Q: Is the power amplifier VM60 phase non-inverting?

 A: Yes.
 The output signals at the loudspeaker binding posts (+VE and –VE) are in phase with respect to the input signals at the XLR receptacle.
 The pin configuration of the XLR receptacle is given as follows: pin-1 is ground; pin-2 is +VE and pin-3 is –VE signals.